ppmim/PAPI/docs/quick_look.rst

 Lazy (**default**)
   If the end of a calibration (DARK, FLAT) sequence is detected, the master file is built.
-Otherwise, and the SCIENCE files are processed as specified in the 'Setup->Lazy Mode':
+Otherwise, the SCIENCE files are processed as specified in the 'Setup->Lazy Mode':

   + Apply DARK + FLAT + BPM